RaphaelPour/pourmans3/README.md

 # pourmans3
-Link shortener with redis storage
+Shortener for links with large payload using redis storage designed to store the state of a [nopaste](https://nopaste.ml/) paste.